 The general rule tends to be that the lower the heat and longer the infusion, the more constituents of the herbs get into your oil.

-I have done both of the above methods with great results and my best advice would be to not overheat the oil.
+I have done all of the above methods with great results and my best advice would be to not overheat the oil.
 I did that once and ended up with crispy herbs, a stinky kitchen, and had to throw it all away and start over.

 If you’re wondering how much oil to use…keep in mind that one cup of infused oil will typically yield about one cup of salve.